autocrossblog/autocrossblog_astro/src/pages/handbook.md

 ---
 layout: ~/layouts/HandbookLayout.astro
 title: "Autocross Handbook"
-excerpt: 'The ultimate autocross handbook/manual for new and old drivers alike!'
+excerpt: 'The ultimate autocross manual and guide for new and old drivers alike!'
 description: "The ultimate autocross handbook for new and old drivers alike.
 You'll find content that will help you get up to speed at your first event!
 Read the manual!"
 publishDate: 2025-01-08T10:00:00+06:00
-updateDate: 2025-02-12T23:47:00+06:00
+updateDate: 2025-03-13T19:47:00+06:00
 url: /handbook
 tags: [ 'autocross', 'handbook', 'how to', 'faq' ]
 image: ~/assets/images/2025/AutocrossHandbook.jpg